-The core idea is to improve quality of education and provide better learning experiences for children in government schools through improving the capacities of teachers at multiple levels.
-This is facilitated through multi-modal engagements— informal learning groups, short discussions, workshops, school visits, exposure visits etc.
+The core idea is to improve the quality of education and provide better learning experiences for children in government schools by improving the capacities of teachers at multiple levels.
+This is facilitated through multi-modal engagements— informal learning groups, short discussions, workshops, school visits, exposure visits, etc.

-The Foundation’s work in the field directly leverages and builds upon the rich experience gained through grass roots level engagements for fifteen years.
+The Foundation’s work in the field directly leverages and builds upon the rich experience gained through grassroots-level engagements over the years.
 All the work in the field has close linkages with the University to ensure a strong two-way connection between theory, research and actual practice.